sstelfox/stelfox.net/content/blog/2014-03-28-one-liner-ssl-certificate-generation.md

 title: One-Liner SSL Certificate Generation
 ---

-I regularily find myself in need of generating a quick SSL key and certificate pair.
+I regularly find myself in need of generating a quick SSL key and certificate pair.
 I've been using a one-liner for a while to generate these certificates.
 No annoying user prompts just a quick fast certificate pair.